marinellirubens/database_loader/README.md

 # Database Loader
+Python Loader to upload files to database using pandas interface

 `database_loader` is a module to load information to a database table.
 It identify the field from the header fields, so those fields are used to map the table columns